Read Before You leave - Red Sea Liveaboards

-The Red Sea is a dry desert climate.
-You can expect a temperature of 35 C in the summer time.
+This varies depending on where you are, however most liveaboards operate in warm climates so you can expect a temperature of 30 C + in the summer time.
 In the winter time it gets colder in the evenings and if there is wind it’s suggested that you bring a jumper.
 On the boat it is enough to bring light summer clothes and a jumper for cool evenings.

 Please see the travel information under each destination for appropriate weather information.

 The diving safari crew and dive guides onboard speak English.